ketaketish/EmulationStation/README.md

 You can use `--help` or `-h` to view a list of command-line options.
 Briefly outlined here:
 ```
---resolution [width] [height]   try and force a particular resolution
+--resolution [width] [height]	- try and force a particular resolution
---gamelist-only                 skip automatic game search, only read from gamelist.xml
+--gamelist-only		- only display games defined in a gamelist.xml file.
---ignore-gamelist               ignore the gamelist (useful for troubleshooting)
+--ignore-gamelist	- do not parse any gamelist.xml files.
---draw-framerate                display the framerate
+--draw-framerate	- draw the framerate.
---no-exit                       don't show the exit option in the menu
+--no-exit		- do not display 'exit' in the ES menu.
---no-splash                     don't show the splash screen
---debug                         more logging, show console on Windows
+--debug			- show the console window on Windows, do slightly more logging
---scrape                        scrape using command line interface
---windowed                      not fullscreen, should be used with --resolution
+--windowed		- run ES in a window, works best in conjunction with --resolution [w] [h].
---vsync [1/on or 0/off]         turn vsync on or off (default is on)
+--vsync [1/on or 0/off]	- turn vsync on or off (default is on).
+--scrape		- run the interactive command-line metadata scraper.
+--no-splash		- don't show the splash screen.
---max-vram [size]               Max VRAM to use in Mb before swapping.
-0 for unlimited
+--max-vram [size]	- Max VRAM to use in Mb before swapping.
+0 for unlimited.
---force-kid             Force the UI mode to be Kid
---force-kiosk           Force the UI mode to be Kiosk
+--force-kiosk		- Force the UI mode to be Kiosk.
---force-disable-filters         Force the UI to ignore applied filters in gamelist
---help, -h                      summon a sentient, angry tuba
 ```

 As long as ES hasn't frozen, you can always press F4 to close the application.